"All

 thoughts and feelings.
 I've seen for myself clearly, again and again,

-how we create the appearance of a solid
+how I create the appearance of a solid

 reality out of thin air.
-Lost in our thoughts and feelings, as we often
+Lost in a vortex of both conditioned thoughts and feelings, the

-vast and flowing sacredness of life escapes us.
+vast and flowing sacredness of life escapes me.
 Instead, of

-created out of a haphazard hodgepodge of our mental concepts, acquired beliefs, and emotional reactions.
+created out of a haphazard hodgepodge of my own mental concepts, acquired beliefs, and emotional reactions.

 It doesn't have to be that way.